-Disciplinary suspension is imposed by the Vice President for Student Services or his/her designee and is not in itself an academic sanction.
+2021/2022 Course Catalog 7/12/2022 academic sanction.
 However, any student placed on disciplinary suspension with the provision that he or she may reapply

 Readmitted Students

 Students who have withdrawn from the University or take a Medical Leave of Absence must apply for readmission through the procedure outlined in the section titled, "Re-enrollment after MLOA."
 Readmitted students who have been away from the University for one calendar year or more will follow the catalog requirements in effect during their first semester of course work after readmission to the University.